Inbibo/adonisfx_docs/docs/documentation/maya/ribbon.md

   <figcaption>Figure 1: Example of painted weights on a muscle tissue.
 From left to right: Tendons weights, Attachment weight for the attachment at the bottom, Attachment weight for the attachment at the top; and Fibers directions at each vertex.</figcaption>
 </figure>

-!!!
-Note
+> [!NOTE]
-    - The attachment weights are normalised at each vertex.
+> - The attachment weights are normalised at each vertex.
 This normalisation is applied when a stroke is finished.
 The use of the AdonisFX painting tool is mandatory for that.
 The basics of the paint tool are explained in [this section](#adonisfx-paint-tool).
-    - We recommend to paint the values for the most influent attractors at the end in order to avoid the internal normalisation override them in further strokes.
+> - We recommend to paint the values for the most influent attractors at the end in order to avoid the internal normalisation override them in further strokes.

 ### AdonisFX Paint Tool